GSA-TTS/identity-handbook/README.md

 ## Running Locally

-Ensure that you have the concurrently CLI helper installed.
+Ensure that you have the required dependencies installed.

 ```
-npm i -g concurrently
+make setup
 ```

 ```
 make run
 ```

-Open http://127.0.0.1:4000/ in a browser.
+Open http://localhost:4000/ in a browser, or run `open http://localhost:4000` from the MacOS CLI.

 ## Running Tests